 III.
 The structural approach

-This method sees language as a complex of grammatical rules which are to be learned one at a time in a set order.
-So for example the verb "to be" is introduced and practiced before the present continuous tense which uses "to be" as an auxiliary.
+This method is based on grammatical rules to learn a new language which are considered necessary to set order in language.
+For example, the verb "to be" is introduced and practiced before the present continuous tense which uses "to be" as an auxiliary.

 V. Total Physical Response (TPR)

-(This is the predominant method in middle school ESL teaching at Frankfurt International School.
+In this technique the teaching is based on simple and interesting task completion by the students.
+Students can use the language they already know to complete the task and there is little correction of errors.
+This is the predominant method in middle school ESL teaching at Frankfurt International School.
 The tasks are subsumed in a major topic that is studied for a number of weeks.
 In the topic of ecology, for example, students are engaged in a number of tasks culminating in a poster presentation to the rest of the class.
-The tasks include reading, searching the internet, listening to taped material, selecting important vocabulary to teach other students etc.)
+The tasks include reading, searching the internet, listening to taped material, selecting important vocabulary to teach other students etc.

 This approach, propounded by Professor S. Krashen, stresses the similarities between learning the first and second languages.
 There is no correction of mistakes.
 Learning takes place by the students being exposed to language that is comprehensible or made comprehensible to them.